istio/istio.io/content/docs/examples/advanced-egress/egress-gateway-mtls-origination/index.md

 ## Deploy an NGINX server

-1. Create a namespace `mesh-external` to represent services outside the Istio mesh.
+1. Create a namespace to represent services outside the Istio mesh, namely `mesh-external`.
 Note that the sidecar proxy will not be automatically injected into the pods in this namespace since the automatic sidecar injection was not [enabled](/docs/setup/kubernetes/sidecar-injection/#deploying-an-app) on it.